 At the midpoint and at the conclusion of the internship, the mentor teacher and the teacher intern will complete evaluation forms to be submitted electronically.
 Students in 7 week placements will have a final evaluation by their mentor teacher at the end of each 7 week placement.
-Evaluations completed by the mentor teacher and college supervisor will be shared with the teacher intern.
+Evaluations completed by the mentor teacher and university supervisor will be shared with the teacher intern.

 Grade for the Internship Semester